 The climate across the Pipeline project area varies and influences the properties of the soils that are traversed by the alignment.
 For example, precipitation varies between a high of more than 100 inches/year in the Coast Range to a low of between 10 to 18 inches/year in the Klamath Basin east of the Cascades.
 Temperatures and the length of the growing season, which affect soil formation, also vary considerably in the Pipeline project area between the coast, the Cascades and the interior Klamath Basin.
 Many soils form because of the microclimates which result from the differences in elevation, air drainage, and topography, including slope gradient and aspect.
 In addition to climate, changes in other factors such as parent material, relief, and time further increase the number of different soils in the Pipeline project area.
 Soil formation or development in the Pipeline project area relates mainly to the length of time the other four soilforming factors have interacted.
 As soils increase in age, significant changes occur in their chemical and physical characteristics through soil weathering.
-Because of these varying climatic and soil differences the erosion control and revegetation measures identified and specified in this ECRP have been developed and prescribed to ensure their effectiveness across a wide variety of conditions.
+Because of these varying climatic and soil differences the erosion control and revegetation measures identified and specified in this ECRP have been developed and prescribed to ensure their effectiveness across conditions that would be reasonably expected to occur along the pipeline alignment.
 Further, the erosion control and revegetation measures that have been identified and specified in this ECRP have been developed to minimize the extent and duration of Pipeline-related disturbances, as have FERC's Upland Plan and Wetland and Waterbody Procedures (see Attachments A and B) which have been specifically developed for linear pipeline projects.

-The Pipeline will affect 346 waterbodies.
-Of the 346 waterbodies affected, 66 are perennial, 168 are intermittent, 98 are ditches, 10 are lakes or stock ponds, and 4 are estuarine (Coos Bay/2 crossings and one HDD pullback and the Coos River).
+The Pipeline will affect multiple waterbodies and wetlands.
 Many of the intermittent streams and ditches are expected to be dry during the proposed summer construction schedule.
-Including waterbodies, the Pipeline will cross 6.4 miles of wetlands in 428 wetland/waterbody systems.
 Because of the potential for the Pipeline to directly and indirectly impact water quality, wetlands, and riparian areas, erosion control and revegetation measures outlined in this ECRP have been developed to minimize potential impacts to these resources from mass wasting, soil erosion, sedimentation, soil displacement, and compaction.
 The revegetation measures specified in this plan have been developed to mitigate impacts to these sensitive areas while ensuring pipeline safety standards and operational requirements.